MoneemSuibgui/JUnit5__mockito/README.md

 #### Run the tests :
 ```
+  ➡️ Choose your Spring Boot project
-  Run as -> JUnit Test
+  --> Select Run As ➡️ JUnit Test
+  --> Select it and hit OK
-  JUnit will execute the test methods and report the results.
+  --> JUnit will execute the test methods and report the results.
 ```